1851 Grand National: Course Changes

 The third fence, which had previously been a post and rails, was replaced with a ditch and bank and an additional hurdle was placed between the Canal bridge and the racecourse proper.

-The first fence was described as the Wheat Fence due to the wheat field that preceded it this year.
-The Anchor Bridge Crossing was described as Proceed's lane after the well backed horse, which had fallen there two years earlier.
+Many of the other fences on the course had been shored up with fresh timber and made stiffer, ending the criticism of the fences which had been made through the late 1840s.